iotaledger/iota/docs/content/developer/iota-evm/solo/how-tos/first-example.md

 description: Example of a _Solo_ test.
 It deploys a new chain and invokes some view calls.
 image: /img/logo/WASP_logo_dark.png
 tags:
-    - testing framework
+  - how-to
-    - golang
+  - evm
   - solo
-    - example
-    - new chain
-    - how-tos
+  - testing
 ---

 # First Example